 Iain Rothach’s poems were originally published in An Dìleab: Gaelic Verse for Advanced Divisions and Intermediate Classes.
 The Scottish Gaelic Union Catalogue states that the first edition of An Dìleab was published in 1929.
 Black states that it was published in 1932.
 A second edition was published in 1934.
 All three of his surviving poems are reproduced in An Tuil.
 In his notes to the poems, Black suggests that ‘Murray appears to have had the poet’s own manuscript before him when he reproduced the poems in Luach na Saorsa’, but that ‘An Dìleab appears nevertheless to have many of the fuller and more reliable readings’ (p.
 749).
 Black also gives some variant readings from Luach na Saorsa (p.
 749).
 The orthography was modernised in An Tuil.
 When quoting Rothach’s poetry, editors should quote from either Luach na Saorsa or from An Dìleab, having compared both versions of the text.
 The orthography in Luach na Saorsa is slightly different from that used in An Dìleab.

 |Further Reading||Black, Ronald I. M., An Tuil (Edinburgh, 1999: Polygon).

 Crichton, Torquil, ‘The Warrior Poet Who Lived Next Door’, Sunday Herald, Nov.
 13, 2005.

-Thomson, James (ed.), An Dìleab: Gaelic Verse for Advanced Divisions and Intermediate Classes, 1929 or 1932.
+Thomson, James, ed., An Dìleab: Gaelic Verse for Advanced Divisions and Intermediate Classes, (Glasgow, 1932: An Comunn Gaidhealach).